yyscolin/telebot/readme.md

 ## Set env variables
 Copy .env_sample to .env and fill in the variables
-If you do not have your master chat ID yet, type `/chatid` to the bot (while server is running)

 ## Run the server
 Run the application using the command:
 `py app.py`

+## Register as chat agent
+Type `/setagent` to the chat bot and enter the agent password when prompted